samuel-book/samuel_shap_paper_1/introduction/intro.md

 When testing the 'ideal' thrombolysable patients, 95% of hospitals would be expected to give thrombolysis to at least 99% of patients.

 The three subgroups of milder strokes, no precise onset time, and pre-existing disability, showed reduced expected thrombolysis use across hospitals, but there was significant between-hospital variability ({numref}`Figure {number} <10k_violin>`) - with some hospitals expected to not thrombolyse any of these patients, and other hospitals expected to give 20-38% of these patients thrombolysis.
+Combinations of non-ideal features significantly suppress use of thrombolysis.

 :::{figure-md} 10k_violin
 <img src="./images/15_10k_subgroup_violin.jpg" width="450">